You can’t STRETCH your way out of pelvic pain !

 - One sided pain concentrated in the buttocks area.

-If the pain is accompanied by pins and needles or numbness that extends further than the knee,this should be assessed by a medical professional.
+If any pain is accompanied by pins and needles or numbness that extends further than the knee – please have this assessed by a medical professional.

-A pelvic support belt provides most women in the bodyfabulous pregnancy exercise classes a great relief from pelvic pain.
+A pelvic support or belly belt provides most women some relief from pelvic pain.
 Plus regular massage or joint mobilisation from a qualified pregnancy physiotherapist.

-At our bodyfabulous pregnancy fitness we focus on safe and sensible exercises including strength conditioning of the legs, specialised pelvic floor conditioning and mobility exercises – all which can help prevent and relieve pelvic instability symptoms.
+At BodyFabulous I only focus on safe and sensible exercises and I have help many pregnant and postpartum women manage this condition.
+With focus on strength and conditioning of the legs, specialised pelvic floor conditioning and mobility exercises, plus improving core strength during and after pregnancy – all which can help prevent and relieve pelvic instability symptoms.

 Research studies have shown that the majority of women (approx 93%) recover from pelvic pain within the first 3 months of giving birth.
-However there are a small percentage whose symptoms will last longer.
-If so, consult your Doctor.
+However there are a small percentage whose symptoms will last longer as post birth the hormone relaxin can remain in your system for up to 6 months (or longer if breastfeeding)

 Pelvic Pain can also be prevented by specialised exercises done during pregnancy that focus on mobility and structural balance.
-Try a Preggi Bellies Class.
+Grab my FREE GUIDE here